 All of this information will then be used to decide how much you can afford to pay towards care home fees, how much funding the council will contribute, and suggest suitable care homes for you to consider.

 Requesting assistance from the local authority does not prohibit you from choosing a care home other than those suggested to you by them; however you may be expected to find a way to cover any difference in cost.
 A third-party – typically a family member or friend – can contribute to any extra costs, known as ‘care home top-up fees’.

 If there are no homes in the area that provide suitable care, the local council may be able to subsidise any additional care home costs for a more appropriate home in another area.

 For more information on funding assistance, including details of the current capital limits, visit Gov.uk , the Government’s public services information website, or speak to your GP, local Social Services department or local authority.

-Further advice and guidance can also be found on the Disability Rights UK website, including a range of free factsheets covering topics such as how to apply for an assessment from social services, care charging and The Care Act 2014.
+Further advice and guidance can also be found on the Disability Rights UK website, including a range of free factsheets covering topics such as how to apply for an assessment from social services, care charging and changing legislation.

 What services does Anchor include in the price of the care home and what do I pay extra for?

 At an Anchor care home our weekly charge includes: